Minuscule 460: Text

+In 1 John 5:7-8, (Folio 115v) the Greek column omits the Heavenly Witnesses, but the Latin column maintains the dubious verse after the earthly witnesses (v.
+8), and the ending of v.
+6 in the Latin reads: Sps est veritas (Line 11).
+In the Arabic column, on earth is added (Line 13), being part of the spurious verse's addition.

 History

 Gregory dated it to the 13th or 14th century.
 Scrivener dated it to the 11th century.
 Currently it is dated by the INTF to the 13th century.

 The manuscript came from the monastery of St. Micheal de Troyna in Sicily.
 The manuscript was examined by Birch, Scholz.
 It was partially collated by G. F. Rinck.
 According to Scrivener it is an important copy, which text often resembling Minuscule 618, but according to C. R. Gregory its text is "schlecht" (poor).
 Gregory saw it in 1886.

 It was added to the list of New Testament manuscripts by Scholz.
 Formerly it was labelled by 96a and 109p.
 In 1908 Gregory gave the number 460 to it.

 It is currently housed at the Biblioteca Marciana (Gr.
 Z. 11 (379)) in Venice.